 2.2) After entering the anteroom, label your tyvek suit with your name and the date.

-2.3) Put on your suit, N95 respirator, hair cover, shoe covers – ensure the respirator forms a tight seal around your nose and face.
+2.3) Put on your suit, hair cover, shoe covers, and N95 respirator – ensure the respirator forms a tight seal around your nose and face.
+Users should be regularly fit tested to ensure that respirators provide a tight seal.

 2.4) Prepare strips of tape to seal your gloves to your suit; put on gloves and seal to your suit with the tape; put on sleeves.

-2.5) Before entering the containment lab, check the airflow indicator.
+2.5) Put on a second pair of gloves over sleeves.

-2.6) Enter the containment lab and immediately put on a second pair of gloves.
+2.6) Before entering the containment lab, check the airflow indicator.

 3) Setting up the Biosafety Cabinet

-3.1) Check that items in the biosafety cabinet have been well separated for UV light treatment.
+3.1) Check that the biosafety cabinet blower is running and that the items in the cabinet have been well separated.
+Cabinets should be tested and certified annually.
+Turn off the ultraviolet light if it is on.

 3.2) Open cabinet and cover the floor with absorbant pads; ensure that the pads cover the whole floor of the cabinet and do not block vents.

-3.3) The primary disinfectant is a 1:100 solution of vesphene II SE in water, prepare the solution if necessary; fill a vesphene pot, spray bottle, and disposal bottle and place in the cabinet.
-Include some rubber bands in the pot and a blue towel for wiping items with disinfectant.
+3.3) The primary disinfectant used in our lab is a 1:100 solution of vesphene II SE in water.
+Other disinfectants may be used provided they are proven tuberculocidal.
+Prepare the vesphene solution if necessary; fill a pot, spray bottle, and disposal bottle with vesphene, and place in the cabinet.
+Also bring in a bottle of concentrated vesphene for disposal of liquid cultures.
+Include some rubber bands in the pot and a towel (we use Kimtech Prep Kimtex Wipers) for wiping items with disinfectant.

-3.4) Prepare a red biohazard bag by labeling with your name and the date, prepare strips of tape, and attach the bag to the inside wall of the cabinet.
+3.4) Prepare a biohazard bag by labeling with your name and the date, prepare strips of tape, and attach the bag to the inside wall of the cabinet with tape.
 Be sure to allow the bag to rest on the floor of the cabinet so it is not torn from the wall when it is used.

-3.5) Prepare a disposal sleeve for serological pipettes; fill the bag with vesphene and place it in the sleeve.
+3.5) Prepare a disposal sleeve for serological pipettes; fill a disposable bag with vesphene and place it in the sleeve.

-3.6) Prepare vortex mixer by sealing in a biohazard bag with a twist tie and reinforcing the bag with a cross of tape.
+3.6) Prepare vortex mixer by sealing in a biohazard bag with a twist tie and reinforcing the bag with a cross of tape where vortexing will occur.

-3.7) Prepare a large biohazard waste bag by adding water and place in a waste barrel; label the barrel with your name and the date.
+3.7) Prepare a large biohazard waste bag by adding approximately 200mL water and place in a waste barrel; label the barrel with your name and the date.

 3.8) Make certain that you have properly prepared the cabinet and have placed all required materials (pipette tips, culture bottles, etc.) within before proceeding to work with live organisms.
+The work area should be arranged 10cm back from the cabinet vent grill and such that arm crossover movements will be minimal.
+Prepare a work area by soaking a towel in vesphene and placing it on the pad.

 4) Inoculating Cultures from Freezer Stocks